 Wish I Could Find

 Buzz(y) Linhart was originally known for his mallet skills, becoming a vibraphone virtuoso at a young age.
-After spells backing noted Greenwich Village doyen Fred Neil and others, he recorded his first solo album, buzzy [sic], in London in late 1968, released the following year.
-The album is dominated by side two's 18-minute raga-rock Sing Joy, encapsulating Linhart's multiple influences in one long-form piece and featuring what sounds suspiciously like a hurdy-gurdy.
+After spells backing noted Greenwich Village doyen Fred Neil and others, he recorded his first solo album, buzzy [sic.], in London in late 1968, released the following year.
+The album is dominated by side two's eighteen-minute raga-rock Sing Joy, encapsulating Linhart's multiple influences in one long-form piece, featuring what sounds suspiciously like a hurdy-gurdy.
 The rest of the record consists of bluesy acoustic material like Tim Hardin's Yellow Cab and Wish I Could Find and the lengthy, vaguely psychedelic Willie Jean.

-MkII 'Tron strings from Phil Ryan (Eyes of Blue) on Willie Jean, sounding not unlike a Mellotron-soaked version of Python Lee Jackson's In A Broken Dream and End Song, which doesn't. buzzy is a bit of a mixed bag, with a couple of the shorter tracks failing to hold the attention and the epic, while groundbreaking, does go on a bit, if we're going to be honest here.
-Two decent 'Tron tracks, particularly Willie Jean, so you might want to hear those even if the rest of the album doesn't appeal.
-Linhart has reissued the album as Buzzy's buzzy, seemingly changing the track order, which makes a slight mockery of End Song, but I'm sure he knows what he's doing.
+MkII Mellotron strings from Phil Ryan (Eyes of Blue) on Willie Jean, sounding not unlike a Mellotron-soaked version of Python Lee Jackson's In A Broken Dream and End Song, which doesn't. buzzy is a bit of a mixed bag, a couple of the shorter tracks failing to hold the attention and the epic, while groundbreaking, does go on a bit, if we're going to be brutally honest.
+Two decent Mellotron tracks, particularly Willie Jean, so you might want to hear those even if the rest of the album doesn't appeal.
+Linhart has reissued the album as Buzzy's buzzy, seemingly changing the track order, which makes a slight mockery of End Song, but I expect he knows what he's doing.